Loading Events

 Rajo Bird Count

-Raja (pronounced Raw-Jaw), is a unique festival in Odisha that specifically honors womanhood and marks the beginning of the agricultural year.
-Coinciding with Mithuna solar month, it signifies the arrival of monsoon rains– a crucial period for agriculture– and celebrates Earth’s life-giving power.
-Celebrate Raja by participating in the Rajo Bird Count, an annual ‘monsoon’ event in Odisha!
+Raja (pronounced Raw-Jaw) is a unique festival celebrated in Odisha that honours womanhood and marks the beginning of the agricultural year.
+Coinciding with the Mithuna solar month, it signals the arrival of the monsoon—a vital period for agriculture—and celebrates Earth’s life-giving power.

-This inaugural Rajo Bird Count, is the first-ever national monsoon bird count in India!
-It is organized by the Odisha Bird Monitoring Network in association with Bird Count India.
+Now in its second year, the event is organised by the Odisha Bird Monitoring Network in association with Bird Count India.

-• All lists should be complete checklists with counts of all birds that you could identify by sight and/or sound to the best of your ability
+4. Upload complete checklists with counts of all birds you could identify by sight and/or sound

 Screenshot of how a breeding code looks like in eBird App